-The City's ratio of assets to liabilities, and financial assets to liabilities, are positive and trending upward, to indicate strengthening sustainability: the current revenue is sufficient to cover operating costs; and resources are on hand that can finance future operations.
+The City's ratio of assets to liabilities, and financial assets to liabilities, are positive and trending upward, which indicates strengthening sustainability.
+In other words, the current revenue is sufficient to cover operating costs and resources are on hand that can finance future operations.